anav5704/anav.nvim/README.md

 ## Getting Started

-Requirements: Neovim >= v0.8, Git, Docker, Silicon, Node, Golang, Python < v3.12, Rust, PostgreSQL.
+Requirements: Neovim, Git, Docker, Silicon, Node, Golang, Python, Rust.

 Clone the repository into your Neovim configuration directory by running the following command: